emredav/JsonEditorWebApp/README.md

 # JSON Editor

-This project is a Universal JSON Editor built with React and TypeScript.
+This project is a JSON Tools built with React and TypeScript.
 It allows users to input JSON data, view its structure, generate a schema, and modify the JSON by removing selected fields.

 ## Features